jonromero/jonio_website/content/pages/welcome_btf.md

 **Wait!
 You are not done yet!
 Read below!**

 Verify that you got your first email: *"Welcome to the course"*.
+Sometimes it gets into spam.

 If you are a Gmail user, check for any emails from me [by clicking here](https://mail.google.com/mail/u/0/#search/me%40jon.io).

 After that, expect a new lesson every day!